-DWWA judge profile: Bernard Burtschy - Decanter
+DWWA Regional Chair for Beaujolais & South of France: Bernard Burtschy - Decanter

-Bernard Burtschy is joint Regional Chair for Languedoc-Roussillon with Justin Howard-Sneyd MW at the Decanter World Wine Awards (DWWA)
+Bernard Burtschy is Regional Chair for Beaujolais, South West and Rest of France at the Decanter World Wine Awards (DWWA) 2019.

 Bernard Burtschy